ajroach42/Docs/Space Patrol Episode List.md

 Having been shanghaied by Prince Baccarratti to 17th Century America, Buzz Corry and Cadet Happy become candidates for burning at the stake as suspected sorcerers.
 Baccarratti also falls suspect by the superstitious colony, but is rescued by the Space Patrollers.

-# 200 "THE DEFEAT OF BACCARRATTI " December 18 1954
+# 200 "THE DEFEAT OF BACCARRATTI "December 18 1954

 After recapturing Prince Baccarratti and his pal, Barti, Commander Corry and Cadet Happy have one more task to complete before returning to the 30th Century.
 Goodwife Martin, a woman who has helped Buzz and Happy, has been accused of witchcraft by her own husband and son.
 Somehow the Space Patrolmen must save the woman from death before they are free to return through time to their own era.
 The two comrades take a drastic step to clear Goodwife Martin, only to find that through an oversight they may spend the rest of their lives stranded in the 17th Century.